danams101/CS100FinalProject/README.md

 ### Game Features:
 - Player interaction through text dialogues and buttons.
 They can push the buttons to gather resources like wood and food and build shelters for the crew and expand the base.
 - The player will have access to an inventory
-- The player will also interact with they story through dialogue options, depending on what the player chooses the game will alter its response.

 ### Motivation:
 This project is interesting to us because it would allow us the opportunity to test our coding and design skills in a creative and challenging way.
 The nature of game design and storytelling would require clear communication and collaboration in our group, which is an important aspect of this project.
 And the inherent structure of a game lends well to the use and implementation of the design patterns we will learn this quarter.